Breast Ptosis Diagram: How Breasts Fall

 - Parenchymal maldistribution involves a lack of fullness in the lower portion of the breast, a high inframammary fold and a relatively short distance from the fold to the nipple.
 This is seen in conditions such as a tuberous breast.

-Additional Parker Center for Plastic Surgery Resources
+Plastic Surgery Resources

 Read more about Breast Lift (Mastopexy) Procedures and Options